 Does my bird need extra vitamins, minerals or amino acids?

 Amazon parrots are vulnerable to calcium and vitamin A deficiencies.
-This is definitely something you’ll need to speak with your vet about.
+This is something you’ll need to speak with your vet about.
 A deficiency in vitamin A is very serious for a parrot because it can lead to nourishment issues.
 A malnourished bird is extremely vulnerable to fungal, viral and bacterial infections that are potentially fatal.
 The problem of being deficient in vitamin A can be exacerbated by an all-seed diet.
 The good news is that it is fairly easy to give your bird the proper amount of vitamin A when you provide a parrot-appropriate mix that is supplemented with fresh fruits and vegetables.
 You can learn more about the impact of vitamin A on birds by reading this article.

 What pointers should I remember about feeding my Amazon parrot?